-What if I Need Detox but I Don’t Have Insurance?
+What if I Need Detox, But I Don’t Have Insurance?

 One of the most common reasons that people cite for avoiding drug or alcohol addiction treatment is that they believe they can’t afford it because they don’t have insurance, or they have limited insurance coverage.
 The truth is, you do not have to let financial concerns get in the way of your health and wellbeing.
 There are lower cost addiction treatment options that can help you get a drug or alcohol detox without insurance, and there are multiple ways that you can seek financial support for detox and addiction treatment.
 There are even free detox centers available for those who qualify.
 Read on to find out more about what you can do to finance the addiction treatment you need.

-First of All, Do I Really Need Drug or Alcohol Detox?
+Do I Really Need Drug or Alcohol Detox?